Lesson Worksheet: Uniform Circular Motion Mathematics

-An aeroplane needed to change direction from a bearing of to a bearing of .
+An airplane needed to change direction from a bearing of to a bearing of .
 It did this by banking at an angle of to the horizontal.
-The banking manoeuvre caused the aeroplane to travel in a horizontal circular arc so that, after 30 seconds, it was pointing in the right direction.
-Given that the plane’s speed was 359 km/h throughout the manoeuvre, find the two possible values of .
+The banking maneuver caused the airplane to travel in a horizontal circular arc so that, after 30 seconds, it was pointing in the right direction.
+Given that the plane’s speed was 359 km/h throughout the maneuver, find the two possible values of .
 Give your answers correct to one decimal place.
 Take .

-A particle of mass lies on a rotating rough disc away from its centre, where the coefficient of friction between the particle and the disc is .
-Given that the disc is rotating horizontally at a constant angular speed about its vertical axis and that remains at rest relative to the disc when , find .
+A particle of mass lies on a rotating rough disk away from its center, where the coefficient of friction between the particle and the disk is .
+Given that the disk is rotating horizontally at a constant angular speed about its vertical axis and that remains at rest relative to the disk when , find .
 Consider the acceleration due to gravity to be .